sam-12srivastava/my_portfolio/README.md

 # 🌐 My Portfolio Website

 Welcome to my personal portfolio website!
-This project showcases my skills, projects, and contact information using a clean, responsive design.
+This project showcases my skills, projects, resume and contact information using a clean, responsive design.

 ---